 NetApp said that its systems provide customers running SuSE Linux Enterprise Server 8, powered by United Linux, optimized performance, simplified management and, perhaps most important, a lower price tag.

 The partnership lets SuSE Linux offer cost-effective, large-scale deployments of computing farms enabled by Network Appliance unified storage solutions, the companies said.
-SuSE has tested and certified NetApp's storage systems
+SuSE has tested and certified NetApp's storage systems across a range of protocols and connectivity options.

 "It makes perfect sense and helps them provide a low-cost, almost universally accepted [operating system] that works well and doesn't lock people into Microsoft," Mike Karp, a senior analyst with Greenwood Village, Colo.-based Enterprise Management Associates Inc.